 Whisk the sauce together then add about 1/3 cup of the parmesan cheese and heat until the cheese has fully melted and the sauce is bubbly.

-Toss the cooked pasta noodles with the sauce and place on serving plates.
-Slice the chicken and add that to the top of the pasta then garnish with tomato parmesan cheese, and parsley.
+Divide the pasta and tomatoes among the serving plates.
+Slice the chicken and add that to the top of the pasta then garnish with parmesan cheese, and parsley.

 - 8 oz penne pasta